-The English Football League pyramid is one, if not the most watched sport across the globe.
+The English Football League pyramid is one, if not the most-watched sport across the globe.

-It also gives every side the incentive that one day they could potentially play in England’s top league – the Premier League.
+With the performance on a constant improvement, it surely gives every side the incentive that one day they could potentially play in England’s top league – the Premier League.

-Throughout this guide we take an in-depth look at the system, the English cup competitions and how the pyramid works.
+Throughout this guide, we take an in-depth look at the system, the English cup competitions, and how the pyramid works.